-The Lyrids, the debris of comet C/1861 G1 (Thatcher) are a weak but reliable shower that occurs every year between April 16- April 25, with the peak this year around 24 hrs UT on April 22 .
+The Lyrids, the debris of comet C/1861 G1 (Thatcher) are a weak but reliable shower that occurs every year between April 16- April 25, with the peak this year on April 23 Australian time.

 That's around 10 am 23 April in east coast Australia, the radiant doesn't rise until 1 am on the 23rd, so the best time to view the Lyrids in Australia is from 4 am on the 23rd.

-Of course under real conditions the Lyrids radiant will not rise that high for most places, and most places won't have really dark skies.
+Under real conditions the Lyrids radiant will not rise to the zenith from most places, and most places won't have really dark skies.
 The lower the radiant is, the thicker atmosphere will obscure the fainter meteors, and some of the meteors will start to "burn" below the horizon, so over all you will see fewer.

-This is particularly true in Australia, where the radiant is very low to the horizon.
-In Australia the radiant rises about 1 am local time, but it is not really high enough for there to be any real chance of seeing meteors until around 4 am, when the radiant is between three handspans to four handspans above the horizon (see diagram above).
-The Moon has long set, so Moonlight is not a factor this year..
+This is particularly true in Australia, where the radiant is very low to the northern horizon.
+In Australia the radiant rises about 1 am local time, but it is not really high enough for there to be any real chance of seeing meteors until around 4 am, when the radiant is between three hand-spans to four hand-spans above the horizon (see diagram above).
+The Moon has long set, so Moonlight is not a factor this year.